CoderDojo-Content/Intermediate-Unity/en/DetectingCollisions.md

     }
   ```

   `OnCollisionEnter(Collision col)` is a built in function that is called when the object the script is attached to and another object collide.
 Within this function you have two **GameObjects** `col.gameObject` and `gameObject`. `gameObject` is what the script is attached to (the laser clone) and `col.gameOBject` is the thing colliding with the laser (the asteroid). `col.gameobject.name` returns the name of the object the laser collided with.
-The `if` statement is to make sure that if the laser collided with an asteroid (which will be called Asteroid(Clone)), then the two objects will be destroyed.
+The `if` statement is to make sure that if the laser collided with an asteroid (which will be tagged "asteroid")), then the two objects will be destroyed.

 3. The "LaserClone" script now needs to be attached to the **Instantiated** lasers.
 You can do this by adding this code into the "Lasers" script after the `Instantiate()` function: